gecexgokyuzu/PHP-Cronjob-Controller/README.md

 # PHP-Cronjob-Controller

 ## About CronController
+The configurators main purpose is to create request loops to bypass timeouts.
 The CronController class manages the execution of cron jobs with a focus on easy integration, dynamic task management, and thorough logging.
 This PHP class provides a structured way to handle cron tasks by specifying execution intervals, implementing dynamic task addition, and performing logging for both monitoring and debugging.
 The objective is to offer a clean and reusable solution for managing scheduled tasks in PHP projects.

 ## Features